BabyBlue555/Assignment1_OOP/README.md

 RUN - https://www.jetbrains.com/help/idea/running-applications.html
 COMPILE - https://www.jetbrains.com/help/idea/compiling-applications.html

-## Run Tests: ###michal add here guid and screenshoots##
+### Run and Debug Tests:
-when you get in the Tests.java class, if you are interested to see the "behind the scences" of a test function , click on the left or the first row of the method and press "debug". in this example, we debugged the concreteMemberTest() method:
+when you get in the Tests.java class, if you are interested to see the "behind the scences" of a test function , click on the left of the first row of the method and press "debug". in this example, we debugged the concreteMemberTest() method:

 * initialization of two concrete members i![initialize members](https://user-images.githubusercontent.com/91603335/210090936-9ee81b00-bc19-4564-b75b-ab18d1a488bc.png)